Mental Health related deaths

 Department of Health and Social Care

-Concerns summary Significant underfunding and under-resourcing of CAMHS caused extensive waiting times for child psychiatrist assessments, preventing timely diagnosis and treatment.
+Concerns summary (AI summary) Significant underfunding and under-resourcing of CAMHS caused extensive waiting times for child psychiatrist assessments, preventing timely diagnosis and treatment.
 Exploding referral rates without proportionate resource increases have made the service unsustainable, endangering young people.

 Stanislav Mucha